TheirOwn/QoLChanges/README.md

 - Added Tower Range circles/squares on hover.

 # Known Issues:
-- When building the first tower, the TowerUI flashes onscreen for 1 frame before it updates and hides itself.
+- [1.3.0 only] When building the first tower, the TowerUI flashes onscreen for 1 frame before it updates and hides itself.

 # Credit
 - Tower Priority Coloring done by dmchurch.